 It's a widely known fact that whenever the pleasure centers in our brain light up, they create dopamine (the chemical that makes us feel that euphoria).
-This dopamine-induced euphoria is the same kind of high we get when we do drugs, get the first taste of a food we like — and fall in love.
+This dopamine-induced euphoria is the same kind of high we get when we get the first taste of a food we like — and fall in love.

 Notably, dopamine triggers a craving in our brains, and with it, a desire to fulfill said craving.
 So when we're falling in love, we feel lovesick and obsessed.
 We constantly crave our significant other.

 With limerence, the sensation is similar, but it's so much worse.